Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 In the Union Budget 2022 announcement, India’s finance minister Nirmala Sitharaman announced India’s plans for launching CBDC.
 India expects to launch its digital rupee in the 2022-23 fiscal year.
 With the introduction of CBDC, the currency management system is expected to become more efficient.
 CBDC will be issued by the Reserve Bank of India and will boost the country’s digital economy.

 With the introduction of CBDC, India aims to enhance access to digital payments.
-India is currently under the “Development Phase” category in the global CBDC race along with countries like Russia, Japan, Australia, etc. To handle project CBDC, RBI has launched a separate department called the Fintech Department, which will take care of all things related to CBDC execution.
+India is currently under the “Development Phase” category in the global CBDC race along with countries like Russia, Japan, Australia, etc.

 China’s Digital Currency Roll Out